ksimka/go-is-not-good/README.md

 ## Motivation

 Seems like complaining about **go**'s flaws is becoming a trend.
-Any newbie must have a chance to read all the **go**-is-bad arguments before he goes too far.
+Any newbie must have a chance to read all the **go**-is-bad arguments before they go too far.
 So here it is.

 # The list